 The nutrition counsellor asks Malika to return to the clinic with her daughter in seven days’ time for more tests and more peanut paste.
 This cycle will continue until Parwana is healthy.

 Two weeks later, as Parwana comes in for another check-up, she is visibly healthier.
 Her cheeks are rosier, and she has moved up one centimeter in the Mid-Upper Arm Circumference test and gained a kilogram in weight.
 She leaves the clinic with another armful of the nourishing peanut paste.

 As well as distributing the life-saving RUTF sachets, UNICEF is also doubling the number of nutrition counsellors and mobile health and nutrition teams so that children in the most remote areas can be tested and treated.
 UNICEF is also providing supplies and funding at 1,400 nutrition sites across the country, where we will support more nurses and health workers to identify and treat children quickly.
-UNICEF plans to expand these services further in 2022.

 Thanks to our donors - Afghanistan Humanitarian Fund (AHF), Central Emergency Response Fund (CERF), EU Humanitarian Aid, the Governments of Canada, Germany (Federal Foreign Office), Japan, the United Kingdom (Foreign, Commonwealth & Development Office) and the United States (Bureau for Humanitarian Assistance), and UNICEF Germany, UNICEF supplies ready-to-use therapeutic food across all provinces in Afghanistan.

 YOU can now make a difference and send RUTF to children on the brink of death like Parwana, by delivering life-saving supplies today!
 Click below to give now.